justinrutledge1992/WeatherMuse/README.md

 - Run weathermuse/main.py and adjust the constants at the top of the file (associated with csv file names in the hourly_weather_data folder) to generate music from different cities.

-All modifications to the original Audiocraft project are found in the following two folders:
+All extensions to the original Audiocraft project are found in the "weathermuse" folder.
+The rest of the original source code is available to allow for local training.

-hourly_weather_data
-weathermuse

 This is a standalone branch from Meta's AudioCraft project, found at: https://github.com/facebookresearch/audiocraft